kevinolega/philippineislandliving/_posts/2019-06-01-brunch-paranaque.md

 The portion size is usually lacking.

-You'll probably want to order
+You'll probably want to order double.

 **What we ordered:**

 I ordered the roast beef.

-Gravy is laced with truffle so it's incredibly taty.
+Gravy is laced with truffle so it's incredibly tasty.

 The order comes with either rice or pasta but a little "bitin".